belfz/regexp-matcher/README.md

 ##RegExp matcher

-###Created with React and RxJS.
+###Created with React, RxJS and electron (!)

-An example application for matching regular expressions created with reactive in mind.
-Note the usage of observables in `componentDidMount()` lifecycle method of the main component.
+An example application for matching regular expressions.

-### Build & start
+Just `npm install`.
+The `postinstall` hook will automatically take care of the rest (webpack & electron packager).

-Run `npm install && npm start`, then navigate to `localhost:8080` (content is served by `webpack-dev-server`)
+The ready-to-use app will be then available in ./RegExpMatcher-darwin-x64/RegExpMatcher.app